mr-poston-cs/apcsp-b/index.md

 Other important dates or announcements will be here in the future!

+  - *Anything not completed in class becomes homework*
+    - *HW Assignments not submitted by class time next day will be late and you will not get points*
+  - *PSETs not turned in will be counted off 5 points/percent each day they are late*
+  - *Labs will be included in the Quizzes Category and graded as such*
+    - *Links to all the labs can be found under the [Curriculum](/ap/curriculum/index.md) page*

 <!-- # Hello, world! -->

 <!-- <img src="https://www.planbee.com/wp/wp-content/uploads/2019/08/Ed-Quote-Images.002-1-1024x550.jpeg" alt="learn more by looking for answer than finding it" height="300">